bem/bem-components/common.blocks/select/select.en.md

 }
 ```

-* A set of selected values from the dropdown menu.
-This case is possible if the block has [mode modifier with check value](#mode-check).
-The field type is an array.
+* The set of selected values from the dropdown menu.
+This case is possible if the block has the [mode modifier set to check](#mode-check).
+The field type is an `Array`.

 ```js
 {